beto-rodriguez/LiveCharts2/docs/samples/general/customTooltips/template.md

 The PieSeries class uses the `ToolTipLabelFormatter` property to configure the text inside the tooltip.
 :::

-# Override the default tooltip
+# Override the default tooltip behavior

 You can also inherit from `SKDefaultTooltip` and override the parts you need to make the tooltip behave as your app needs, in the next example, we draw a geometry in the tooltip based on the point that is shown in the tooltip.